-- A candidate is not required to have a committee. - Right from the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - A candidate may accept contributions and make expenditures prior to filing for office. - Every candidate, and every candidate's campaign committee, whether successful or not, is required to file a report.
-This includes candidates who neither receive nor spend any money during the campaign. - Reporting forms are included in the candidate campaign packet and are available on the Secretary of State website at: soswy.state.wy.us\election\forms.htm. - It is important to file Report and Expenditure forms on time because there are strict penalties for failure to comply.
+- ◆ A candidate is not required to have a committee. - Right from the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ♦ A candidate may accept contributions and make expenditures prior to filing for office. - ♦ Every candidate, and every candidate's campaign committee, whether successful or not, is required to file a report.
+This includes candidates who neither receive nor spend any money during the campaign. - Reporting forms are included in the candidate campaign packet and are available on the Secretary of State website at: soswy.state.wy.us\election\ forms.htm. - ♦ It is important to file Report and Expenditure forms on time because there are strict penalties for failure to comply.
 Reports are due not later than ten days after the primary and ten days after the general election.
-(August 28, 1998, and November 13, 1998) - The campaign report will be timely filed if it is postmarked by the Post Office before or on the last day for filing. - The campaign report may be filed by FAX provided the original is sent by mail on the same day. - Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - If there are additional receipts and expenditures after the general election report has been filed, file an amended report promptly. - f a mistake is discovered, correct it promptly and straightforwardly.
-If the campaign report has already been filed, make the correction by filing an amended report. - Amendments to statements may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
+(September 1, 2000, and November 17, 2000) - ♦ The campaign report may be filed by FAX provided the original is sent by mail postmarked by the Post Office on the same day. - ◆ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ♦ If there are additional receipts and expenditures after the general election report has been filed, you may file an amended report. - If a mistake is discovered, correct it promptly and straightforwardly.
+If the campaign report has already been filed, make the correction by filing an amended report. - ♦ Amendments to statements may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
 Net changes amounting to less than \$50.00 do not need to be reported.